 Private Sector Outreach

-Our outreach efforts to inform the public on "How to do Business with DHS" are receiving positive feedback from both the private sector and media.
 Our goal is to notify the private sector about opportunities that exist for partnership and business development opportunities to address the needs of DHS and our stakeholders.
-Below are several articles that we have written explaining the many ways that you can get involved with DHS.
+Below are several articles that we have written explaining the many ways that you can do business with DHS.

-- DHS Small Business Innovation Research Program: Engaging Small Businesses to Meet DHS Needs and Achieving Results (PDF, 7 pages – 411 KB) describes the SBIR program including historical statistics and information on how DHS has leveraged the program to work with small businesses to develop innovative technologies.
+- DHS Small Business Innovation Research Program: Engaging Small Businesses to Meet DHS Needs and Achieving Results (PDF, 7 pages – 411 KB) describes the Small Business Innovation Research program, including historical statistics and information on how DHS has leveraged the program to work with small businesses to develop innovative technologies.

-- Making it Easier to Work with DHS (PDF, 11 pages - 813.44 KB) This article describes the critical role of detailed operational requirements in the effective communication and understanding of Department needs.
+- Making it Easier to Work with DHS: The Critical Role of Detailed Operational Requirements (PDF, 11 pages – 813.44 KB) describes the critical role of detailed operational requirements in the effective communication and understanding of department needs.

-- DHS Global Outreach Efforts: Looking for the Best Security Technologies and Products (PDF, 4 pages - 174 KB) This article describes the Department's interest in leveraging international partnerships to find the best technologies and products from around the globe for Homeland Security applications.
+- DHS Global Outreach Efforts: Looking for the Best Security Technologies and Products (PDF, 4 pages – 174 KB) describes the department's interest in leveraging international partnerships to find the best technologies and products from around the globe for homeland security applications.